opencomputeproject/SAI/doc/TAM/SAI-Proposal-TAM-stream-telemetry.md

 - The number of extension stats types for a single SAI object type should not exceed 32,768.
 - The number of SAI objects of the same type should not exceed 32,768.
 - The vendor SDK should support publishing stats in IPFIX format and its IPFIX template.
-- If a polling frequency for stats cannot be supported, the vendor's SDK should report this error.
+- If a polling frequency for stats cannot be supported, the vendor's SDK should return this error.
+- The vendor SDK should support querying the minimal polling interval for each counter.
 - When reconfiguring any stream settings, whether it is the polling interval or the stats list, the existing stream will be interrupted and regenerated.

 ## Architecture Design